rugarciap/Turbo-Boost-Switcher/README.md

 Support for macOS Sierra and High Sierra.
 To run the app on macOS Sierra (and above), due to Translocation feature introduced on macOS Sierra, just unzip and move the app to other folder before running.
 [Read more here.](http://www.rugarciap.com/2016/08/how-to-run-turbo-boost-switcher-on-macos-sierra/)

+Apple now (since macOS High Sierra) forces the user to manually allow kernel extensions to be used so, if you're running for the first time on macOS High Sierra and never granted permissions, you need to manually allow it to be used.
+[More details here.](https://www.rugarciap.com/2017/09/an-update-after-macos-high-sierra-release/)

-OSX El Capitan and above Users: [Please read this](http://www.rugarciap.com/2015/11/osx-el-capitan-tbs/) and [this](http://www.rugarciap.com/faqs/)
+OSX El Capitan Users: [Please read this](http://www.rugarciap.com/2015/11/osx-el-capitan-tbs/) and [this](http://www.rugarciap.com/faqs/)

 Features: